Euraudio PSS701/PSS702 specifications

 Welcome to the Euraudio PSS701/PSS702 specifications, in which you can read about the system requirements (application criteria), operation and technical data of the PSS701/PSS702.

-The PSS701 and PSS702 are symmetrical power supplies with an SPST ultra low distortion solid state relay (SSR) and with a ground loop breaker circuit.
-The only difference is that PSS701 has place for one filter capacitor pair, while the PSS702 has place for two.
-They were primarily designed for the Euraudio LDA172hc low distortion power amplifier, but can be used for other home-made audio amplifiers as well.
+The PSS701 and PSS702 are symmetrical (+/-) power supplies with an SPST ultra low distortion solid state relay (SSR) and with a ground loop breaker circuit.
+The only difference is that PSS701 has place for one filter capacitor pair, while the PSS702 has place for two pairs.
+They were primarily designed for Euraudio's ultra low distortion power amplifiers, but might be used for other home-made audio amplifiers as well.
 Please find the PSS701/PSS702c assembly instructions here, which contains information about the sizing of the filter capacitors and fuses.

-They can be used for a single amplifier channel that needs a dual or in other words symmetric (+/-) supply voltage.
-You need as many PSS701/PSS702's as the number of the separately grounded channels is within your amplifier chassis, for example for a dual mono amplifier, you need two PSS701/PSS702's.
-If you want to use them in stereo amplifiers, then be careful, because the shared grounds may create a ground loop with possible hum ingress.
-Note: The PSS701/PSS702 can be used for the Euraudio LDA172mc and LDA172hc low distortion, low noise audio amplifiers as well.
+They can be used for a single audio amplifier channel that needs a dual or in other words symmetric (+/-) supply voltage.
+You need as many PSS701/PSS702's as the number of the separately grounded channels is within your amplifier chassis.
+For example for a dual mono amplifier, you need two PSS701/PSS702's.
+It is not recommended to use them in stereo amplifiers, because the shared grounds create a ground loop with possible hum ingress.
+Note: The PSS701/PSS702 can be used for the Euraudio LDA17mc, LDA17hc, LDA172mc, and LDA172hc ultra low distortion, low noise audio amplifiers as well.

 The recommended maximum amplifier power is 250 W (speaking of class B or class AB amplifiers).

 For the SSR control, a protection board is required.
-PSS701/PSS702 is fully compatible with the Euraudio APBT and APB protection circuit boards.
-If you have to use the PSS701/PSS702 with the Euraudio APBF or Euraudio APBM, then a simple workaround is needed, which is covered in the assembly instructions of the PSS701/PSS702.
+PSS701/PSS702 is fully compatible with the Euraudio APB Protection circuit board.
+If you have to use the PSS701/PSS702 with the Euraudio APBF or APBM, then two components need to be reversely mounted on the PSS701/PSS702 PCB, which is covered in the assembly instructions of the PSS701/PSS702.

-If you wish to use the PSS701/PSS702 and its ultra low distortion SSR capability with other protection boards (not with Euraudio's APBT, APB, APBF or APBM), then please contact me for the connector J92 pinout through which you may be able to connect your own protection circuits.
+If you wish to use the PSS701/PSS702 and its ultra low distortion SSR capability with a non-Euraudio Protection circuit board, then please contact me for the pinout of connector J92 through which you may be able to connect your own protection circuits.

 The PSS701/PSS702 rectifies the two sinusoidal AC voltages connected to its input, then smooths it by using filter capacitors, thus generating the symmetric (+/-) supply voltage that is necessary for most audio amplifiers.